LeHuman/teensy-template/README.md

 An easy starting point for a Teensy 3.X project which might not fit inside the arduino build environment.

+Modified to be used under [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and [VSCode](https://code.visualstudio.com/)

+Note that this will not work under [VSCodium](https://vscodium.com/) as Microsoft wont let us :/

 Reasons to Use
 --------------